ULIDs and Primary Keys

 Thankfully, PostgreSQL includes a uuid data type which

-accepts a case insentive 128-bit hexadecimal string, parses it into binary data and stores it as 16 bytes of data.
+accepts a case insensitive 128-bit hexadecimal string, parses it into binary data and stores it as 16 bytes of data.
 This

 is drastically better than storing the value as a string in the database, which would take up 37 bytes of space